 In 1959, the Ministry of Education approved the construction of tuck shops at several rural schools for the benefits of the students.
 Ama Keng School, along with other schools at Jurong, Clementi, Boon Lay and Teluk Jaku, was given the priority.

-Over the years, the enrollment at the school increased rapidly.
+Over the years, the enrolment at the school increased rapidly.
 By the late sixties, the school premises was unable to cope with the student size ballooned to almost a thousand.
 As a result, an extension wing was built.
 The four-storey building, completed at a cost of $300,000, was officially opened in 1971, followed by an addition of a hall-cum-canteen two years later.
-The enrollment of students for Ama Keng School peaked in 1982; the number reached 1,512 that year.
+The enrolment of students for Ama Keng School peaked in 1982; the number reached 1,512 that year.

 The school introduced Chinese-medium classes in the seventies but they did not last.
 By 1987, the Chinese-medium classes were phased out by the government’s decision to make English as the compulsory first language for all schools in Singapore.
 Under the new system, the mother tongue would be taught as the second language.
 Likewise for other races, the Tamil-medium schools in Singapore were phased out in 1982, and the Malay-medium ones saw their end by 1986.